 How I exercise Red

 In addition to physical exercise, all dogs need mental stimulation.
-Keeping their brain active staves off boredom and behaviour problems, and can help with the effects of doggie dementia.
+Keeping the brain active staves off boredom and behaviour problems, and can help with the effects of doggie dementia.
 Interactive puzzle toys, treat dispensing toys, Kongs and games are all great ways to provide mental stimulation.

-How to keep an old dog comfortable – conclusion
+My top tips for how to keep an old dog comfortable – conclusion

 As our dogs age we’re always looking for ways to ensure their comfort.
 Well, now you know what I do for Red and I hope you have found my tips helpful.